gopikrishna-a/gopikrishna-a.github.io.old/_posts/2018-09-26-Python-Requests-Module.md

 ---

-Hi There, In this post we'll see how to send HTPP/S requests using requests module
+Hi There, In this post we'll see how to send HTPP/S requests using Python **requests** module

 #### What is Requests
 **Requests** is an Apache2 Licensed HTTP library, written in Python.
 In programming, a library is a collection or pre-configured selection of routines, functions, and operations that a program can use.
 These elements are often referred to as modules, and stored in object format.